An Inspector Calls: Act 1

+Act 2

-Sybil enters the dining room.
-The inspector mentions that Smith subsequently used the name Daisy Renton.
-Gerald is noticeably startled and admits to having met a woman of that name in the Palace Bar, where Smith had resorted to prostitution to sustain herself.
+Gerald is noticeably startled and admits to having met a woman named Daisy Renton in the Palace Bar, where Smith had resorted to prostitution to sustain herself.
 Seeing that Smith was hungry and struggling to cope financially, and was out of place there, Gerald gave her money and arranged for her to move temporarily into a vacant flat belonging to one of his friends.
 Gerald reveals that he began a relationship with Smith over the summer but parted with her after a few months.
 Sheila, disheartened, returns her engagement ring to Gerald, who leaves the house, saying he will return.

 The inspector turns his attention to Sybil, a patron of a charity that helps women in difficult situations, which Smith, by then pregnant and destitute, had turned to for help, using the name "Mrs. Birling".
 Sybil, seeing this as a deliberate mockery of herself, convinced the committee to deny her a grant.
 She argued that Smith had been irresponsible and suggested that she find the father and get him to face his responsibilities; Smith said that she had refused to accept any more money from the father once she knew it had been stolen.
 Despite vigorous cross-examination from the inspector, Sybil denies any wrongdoing.
 Goole plays his final card, forcing Sybil to lay the blame on the "drunken young man" who had got Smith pregnant.
 It slowly dawns on the rest of the family, except Sybil, that Eric is the young man in question, and "Mrs. Birling" was the first name that had come to Smith's mind because he had fathered her child.